bbhagan/wpt-adhoc/README.md

 ## Setup requirements

 - You'll need a [WebPageTest Server and client](https://github.com/WPO-Foundation).
 You can implement this in a docker container, on Amazon EC2, Google Cloud, on a spare server, etc. They've made it really easy to deploy a private instance of WPT.
+There is a two-part Youtube series on setting it up.
+[Part 1](https://www.youtube.com/watch?v=enVpzzlhTzE) [Part 2](https://www.youtube.com/watch?v=loAGkDTMjtY)
 - You'll need node and npm running on your development server (most recent node reccommended.)

 ## Setup .env for your environment